Imran4424/Machine-Learning-Models/README.md

 ## Artificial Intelligence vs Machine Learning

-Artificial Intelligence and Machine Learning are technical buzzword now.
+Artificial Intelligence and Machine Learning are technical buzzwords now.

-But, people often confused about two.
+But, people are often confused about two.
 They think they are all the same but they are not.
-There is some difference between artificial intelligence and machine learning.
+There are some differences between artificial intelligence and machine learning.

 #### Artificial Intelligence